-If you are looking for information on the Board's work on proposed administrative rules regarding multiple charter school authorizers, visit our
+If you are looking for information on the Board's work on the administrative rules regarding multiple charter school authorizers, visit our

 administrative rules page.

-The Board recently conducted a special review of the Commission.
+In 2016, the Board conducted a special review of the Commission.
 A detailed description of the special review process, including the purpose, ratings, outcomes, and a summary of performance measures and guiding questions can be accessed

 here.
 At its February 21, 2017 general business meeting, the Board unanimously agreed to:

 Approve and transmit to the Commission the special review report, attached as Exhibit B to

 In accordance with the special review process outcomes and based on the Commission’s final rating, require the Commission to:

 Provide corrective action plans to address the deficiencies found in Performance Measures A.2, A.4, and A.5; and

 Report to the Board quarterly on, as well as include in the Commission’s annual report to the Board, the corrective actions taken to address the deficiencies found in the special review report until the Board determines sufficient progress;

 Request that the Commission work with the charter school community to develop a purpose of charter schools and propose a Board policy codifying the purpose;